fsprojects/FSharp.Control.TaskSeq/assets/nuget-package-readme.md

 ## Overview

 The `IAsyncEnumerable` interface was added to .NET in `.NET Core 3.0` and is part of `.NET Standard 2.1`.
-The main use-case was for iterative asynchronous enumeration over some resource.
+The main use-case was for iterative asynchronous, sequential enumeration over some resource.
 For instance, an event stream or a REST API interface with pagination, asynchronous reading over a list of files and accumulating the results, where each action can be modeled as a [`MoveNextAsync`][4] call on the [`IAsyncEnumerator<'T>`][5] given by a call to [`GetAsyncEnumerator()`][6].

 Since the introduction of `task` in F# the call for a native implementation of _task sequences_ has grown, in particular because proper iterating over an `IAsyncEnumerable` has proven challenging, especially if one wants to avoid mutable variables.
 This library is an answer to that call and implements the same _resumable state machine_ approach with `taskSeq`.